• Skip to primary navigation

 • The cornbread will continue to firm up while it cools.
 Let it rest for at least 10 minutes before transferring to a cooling rack.
 Let it cool completely before slicing.

-• Freezer Storage: Once the cornbread is thoroughly cooled, store it in freezer-safe bags, squeezing out as much air as you can before sealing the bag.
+• Freezing: Once the cornbread is thoroughly cooled, store it in freezer-safe bags, squeezing out as much air as you can before sealing the bag.
 Cornbread will last in the freezer for 2 to 3 months.

 Nutrition